-Snowshoeing is an incredible way to take full advantage of the winter months.
-When we first moved to Switzerland we received wild stares whenever we set out with our snowshoes, but over the years, it seems as though the sport has gained in popularity.
+Snowshoeing is an incredible way to enjoy the winter months.
+When we first moved to Switzerland we received wild stares whenever we set out with our snowshoes, but over the years, the sport has gained popularity.
 If you are new to the snowshoeing world, we have a few tips to help you and your family get started.

 Follow the pink winter trail markers.
-The pink trail markers are designated winter hiking paths that are used for snowshoeing, walking and sledding.
+The pink trail markers are designated winter hiking paths that are used for snowshoeing and winter walking.

-Be careful not to cross over cross country skiing routes.
+Be careful not to cross over cross country skiing routes should you be in close proximity to those paths.
 Oh boy, we made that mistake only once and trust us, it will NEVER happen again.

 Try the sport before you buy the shoes.
 Snowshoes can be very expensive, so we advise that you borrow a pair or rent a pair for the season before you purchase them.
 We have very old (not wooden tennis racket old, but pretty close) snowshoes, but they still work.